 Lab members Akeesha Simmons MS '22 and Marissa Ferry MA '23 presented their thesis research at the International Society for Contemplative Research in San Diego.

 Mindful Health & Resilience Lab

-As a lab, we have a long-standing interest in the study and practice of mindfulness meditation and related contemplative experiences.
-In earlier research, we investigated dispositional mindfulness and its measurement, with a particular focus on Buddhist cultural validity of Western mindfulness measures.
-More recently, we have focused on studying mindfulness training as a method to enhance stress resilience and health.
-Along with Richard Goerling, Sarah Bowen, and Brant Rogers, we developed Mindfulness-Based Resilience Training (MBRT), an integrated mindfulness and resilience training designed to improve stress resilience and health outcomes among high-stress cohorts.
+As a lab we have a long-standing interest in the study and practice of mindfulness meditation and related contemplative experiences.
+In earlier research we focused on dispositional mindfulness and its measurement, with a particular emphasis on Buddhist cultural validity of Western mindfulness measures.
+More recently our work has focused on mindfulness training to enhance resilience and health among groups exposed to high levels of stress, including first responders and marginalized populations.